aptech/docs/docs/CR-dummy.rst

 ----------------
 .. function:: dummy(x, v)

-    :param x: data that is to be broken up into dummy variables
+    :param x: Data that is to be broken up into dummy variables
     :type x: Nx1 vector

-    :param v: (K-1)x1 vector specifying the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used.
+    :param v: Specifies the K-1 breakpoints (these must be in ascending order) that determine the K categories to be used.
 These categories should not overlap.
-    :type v: matrix
+    :type v: (K-1)x1 vector

-    :returns: y (*NxK matrix*), containing the *K* dummy variables.
+    :returns: **y** (*NxK matrix*) - contains the *K* dummy variables.

 Remarks
 -------